rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 <img src="../img/bam_to_sam.png" width="650" align="center">

-> Note that SAM files are about 4 times as large as their corresponding BAMs, and they are not very useful for any downstream anaysis (or viewing large datasets).
+> Note that SAM files are about 4 times as large as their corresponding BAMs, and they are not very useful for any downstream analysis (or viewing large datasets).
 Hence, alignments are stored as BAM files only.

 #### Align unmapped reads to the Salmonella genome